pawl/OverdueMemberCalculator/README.md

 OverdueMemberCalculator
 =======================

+Description:
-Descriptions: When your customer's recurring payments are suspended, and you want their due date to stay the same - your only option through the paypal GUI is to give a trial date that ends on their usual payment date.
+When your customer's recurring payments are suspended, and you want their due date to stay the same - your only option through the paypal GUI is to give a trial date that ends on their usual payment date.
 With this page, you can generate a payment button that will charge the customer on their usual due date and ask them to pay what they owe.

 I'm using it for overdue members at my local hackerspace.